MMcCaffrey/Resume/README.md

 ### EXPERIENCE
 #### Dimensional Fund Advisors (Austin, TX) April 2007 – February 2016.
 Associate, Investment Analytics & Data, Research Department
-•	Support the data needs of the Communications department. o	Provide data for updates (monthly, quarterly, or annually, depending on the document) of all Communications department publications presented to investors in the US, Canada, UK, Europe, and Australia, including the Matrix Book, unbranded PowerPoint slides, performance pages, AUM reporting, and website charts & graphs. o	Provide ad hoc performance and other data to Editorial, Design, Website, and Presentation groups.
+* Support the data needs of the Marketing & Communications, Institutional Services, and Financial Advisor Services.
+* Provide data for updates (monthly, quarterly, or annually, depending on the document) of all Communications department publications presented to investors in the US, Canada, UK, Europe, and Australia, including the Matrix Book, unbranded PowerPoint slides, performance pages, AUM reporting, and website charts & graphs.
+* Provide ad hoc performance and other data to Editorial, Design, Website, and Presentation groups.
-•	Co-manage data vendor relations, including Morningstar, Lipper, and Bloomberg. o	Ensure accuracy of DFA fund data in Morningstar and Bloomberg. o	New fund surveys, monthly performance and fixed income surveys.
+* Co-manage data vendor relations, including Morningstar, Lipper, and Bloomberg.
+* Ensure accuracy of DFA fund data in Morningstar and Bloomberg.
+* New fund surveys, monthly performance and fixed income surveys.
-•	Data support for Financial Advisor & Institutional Services departments o	Annual update of Allocation Evaluator tools (US Domestic Equity, US International Equity, US Fixed Income, and UK Global Equity). o	Answer ad hoc questions from sales teams, frequently regarding: accuracy or interpretation of Morningstar data, the underlying data of a presentation slide, or details of returns calculations.
+* Data support for Financial Advisor & Institutional Services departments
+* Annual update of Allocation Evaluator tools (US Domestic Equity, US International Equity, US Fixed Income, and UK Global Equity).
+* Answer ad hoc questions from sales teams, frequently regarding: accuracy or interpretation of Morningstar data, the underlying data of a presentation slide, or details of returns calculations.
-•	Provide Data to Accounting & Legal departments for US Annual Reports, US Prospectus updates, and Canadian Annual & Semi-Annual Reports
+* Provide data to Accounting & Legal departments for US Annual Reports, US Prospectus updates, and Canadian Annual & Semi-Annual Reports

 #### McCaffrey Investment Consulting (Santa Barbara, CA) February 2006 - April 2007.
 * Portfolio analysis for high-net-worth investors.